automorphism88/snapraid-btrfs/README.md

 specific drives using the command-line options), SnapRAID will see the `.snapshots` subvolume as a separate filesystem and warn you that it won't be included in the parity.
 Excluding it explicitly will prevent you from receiving this warning message from SnapRAID.
-Also, if you want to run `snapraid diff` (as opposed to `snapraid-btrfs diff`), this will prevent SnapRAID from thinking all the snapshots are new files.

 When using `snapraid-btrfs` to sync, the `.snapshots` subvolume will appear as an empty directory in the read-only snapshots, so excluding it in the SnapRAID